 Were there any major roadblocks you had to overcome?

 Plenty.
 We had to learn how to properly use and optimise AdWords.
 We had to persuade mechanics that we were legitimate partners for them to grow their business.
 On top of this our real-time quoting engine depended on using multiple data points to create real-time quotes.
 We, therefore, had to persuade our data partner who was used to dealing with big blue chip clients with tens of thousands of pounds of charge out rates that we were going to be the next big thing and they should give us their data for a fraction of the price.

-How many clients/users do you have now?
 How did you manage to scale?